gephi/gephi-lite/README.md

 The build is minified and the filenames include the hashes.\
 Your Gephi Lite is ready to be deployed!

+## Run in docker
+Docker allows building and running Gephi lite in a controlled environment without installing npm and project dependencies on your host system.

+Make sure you have a fresh version of [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/linux/) plugin.
+Effective July 2023 Compose is now integrated into all current Docker Desktop versions.

+## `docker compose build`

+Builds or rebuilds docker image from your git checkout

+### `docker compose up`

+Starts Gephi Lite with previously prebuilt image

+### `docker compose down`

+Stops container and frees all the resources obtained by the container.

+### Any custom `npm` command

+Run `docker compose run --entrypoint sh gephi-lite` and you'll get into the shell where you can run all the `npm` commands from above

 ## Deploy the application

 To allow users to synchronize their data with GitHub, Gephi Lite needs a reverse proxy to avoid CORS issues.
 When working locally in development, [we use `http-proxy-middleware`](https://github.com/gephi/gephi-lite/blob/main/vite.config.js) to make that work.